The above cartoon was produced by an anonymous cartoonist.

 2-18-08.
 Four of us split up into two teams and covered about 25 miles today by water and foot.
 We're tired and going to head to Waveland for BBQ.

 2-19-08.
-In the same general area as the possible sighting, we heard a series of kent-like calls, and Richard Martin recorded 17 of them (my camera was inoperable due to moisture condensation at the time).
-The calls don't have a strong metallic quality, but the source was far enough away (perhaps a few hundred feet) for the higher frequencies to be attenuated by vegetation.
+In the same general area as the possible sighting, we heard a series of kent-like calls, and Richard Martin recorded some of them (my camera was inoperable due to moisture condensation at the time).
+The calls don’t have a strong metallic quality, but the source was far enough away (perhaps a few hundred feet) for the higher frequencies to be attenuated by vegetation.
 The sonograms of these calls have similarities to the sonograms of known and putative kents.
-We returned to the "warm zone" this afternoon, and I heard two distant kent-like calls.
+We returned to the “warm zone” this afternoon, and I heard two distant kent-like calls.

 2-20-08.
 I returned to the warm zone and heard three more calls from the same area.
 I didn't stay long because I've gotten sick and was making too much noise by coughing.
 This has been such a busy week that I hadn't gotten around to taking GPS readings until this morning.
 It was interesting to find that the locations of the sighting and the calls are only 240 meters apart, and they're along the same waterway.
 This wasn't obvious before consulting the map because we approached these areas from different directions.
 It's difficult getting around out there because of